ceebeel/ReDrop/README.md

 ## Known bugs

+- [ ] Both App crash on `ipc_check` if the other app (window) is closed (icp_channel: err, closed channel).
+  And can't find the channel name if the application is subsequently reopened.
+(New channel is created..).
 - [ ] ReDrop App doesn't receive IPC messages if the window is minimized on taskbar (not rendered)!
 - [ ] Player App sometimes crashes:
   > thread 'main' panicked at \.cargo\registry\src\index.crates.io-6f17d22bba15001f\projectm-2.0.1-alpha\src\core.rs:725:13:
   > Failed to borrow instance
-- [ ] Both App crash on `ipc_check` if one app (window) is closed (icp_channel: err, closed channel).
-  And can't find the channel name if the application is subsequently reopened.
-(New channel is created).